Sojasmine/Madagaskar-Memory-game/README.md

    * As a game player, I want to be able to play this game on a large screen.
    * As a game player.
 I want to be able to play this game om my mobile phone.
    * As a game player, I want to play this game anytime.
+   * As a game player, I want to see my score.

 #### Wireframes
    * I used [Balsamiq](https://balsamiq.com/) as an aid to visualize and design the website structure before starting the project development.